terence410/array-to-google-sheets/README.md

 # Array To Google Sheets #

 A simple Node.js (Written in typescript) module for updating a 2 dimensional array into Google Sheets (Spreadsheets).
+You can asl get back the Spreadsheets in array or csv format.
 This module is built on top of another package [google-spreadsheet](https://www.npmjs.com/package/google-spreadsheet).

 [![NPM version](https://badge.fury.io/js/array-to-google-sheets.png)](http://badge.fury.io/js/array-to-google-sheets)